We may earn money or products from the companies mentioned in this post.

 Rua Nova do Carvalho 44

 This a really cool and unique place in Lisbon.
 First off you need to know that Portugal is really well known for their high quality canned seafood.
 I am not talking about “chicken from the sea”, but I am talking about fine dining canned food.
-If you want a taste of it than this is the place for you as everything on the menu comes out of a can.
+If you want a taste of it then this is the place for you as everything on the menu comes out of a can.
 It is delicious and worth a check out.

 The restaurant was set up in an old bait shop and has an old fisherman look to it with nets hanging from the walls and the menu served on fishing poles as you sit by a wall of their selection of canned food.
-You can get some of their dishes that get inventive with the canned goods or you can can just pick out the canned seafood that you want.
+You can get some of their dishes that get inventive with the canned goods or you can just pick out the canned seafood that you want.
 Be careful though some of these canned fish can get up into the 100’s of euros depending on what you want.
 The majority of it is reasonable and affordable when it comes to price but if you want to go pricy you can.
 This is a great place to get to know about this part of the Portuguese cuisine.

 Drink Local in Lisbon